userdocs/qbittorrent-nox-static/README.md

  Use: -bs or --boot-strap         Help: -h-bs or --help-boot-strap
  Use: -i  or --icu                Help: -h-i  or --help-icu
  Use: -lm or --libtorrent-master  Help: -h-lm or --help-libtorrent-master
- Use: -lo or --libtorrent-only    Help: -h-lo or --help-libtorrent-only
  Use: -lt or --libtorrent-tag     Help: -h-lt or --help-libtorrent-tag
  Use: -m  or --master             Help: -h-m  or --help-master
  Use: -n  or --no-delete          Help: -h-n  or --help-no-delete